 Price & Similar Monitors

-You should also consider the Dell AW3423DW with a QD-OLED panel that offers higher brightness, a wider color gamut, a 3-year warranty that covers burn-in and a higher 175Hz refresh rate with a dedicated G-SYNC module for $1,300.
+You should also consider the Dell AW3423DWF with a QD-OLED panel that offers higher brightness, a wider color gamut, a 3-year warranty that covers burn-in and a higher 165Hz refresh rate for $1,100.

-It also has some issues, such as an anti-reflective coating that makes blacks appear gray under direct lighting, an audible cooling fan and a peculiar triangular RGB subpixel layout that affects small text.
+It also has some issues, such as an anti-reflective coating that makes blacks appear gray under direct lighting and a peculiar triangular RGB subpixel layout that affects small text.

-In our AW3423DW review, we go into more details about how it compares to LG’s OLEDs, so make sure to check it out.
+In our AW3423DWF review, we go into more detail about how it compares to LG’s OLEDs, so make sure to check it out.

-For a lot of gamers, however, 42″ is still too big, in which case we recommend checking out the Dell AW3423DW, as well as the upcoming mini LED displays.
-LG and AUO are also working on 32″ high refresh rate OLED panels, but there’s no word on any progress or availability yet.
+For a lot of gamers, however, 42″ is still too big, in which case we recommend checking out the Dell AW3423DWF, as well as the upcoming mini LED displays.

 |Resolution||3840×2160 (Ultra HD)|